-- How to map the logical roles used in an application to the enterprise groups that exist in an identity store using the management tools that ship with Oracle Fusion Middleware - How to choose application-specific policies that need to migrate to the domain policy store - Over time, as the application's security needs evolve, how to use management tools like Oracle Fusion Middleware Control and WLST to make appropriate changes to the application's policies - In an environment that uses Oracle Single Sign-On with LDAP, how to configure these SSO environments to use the same user population for both authorization and authentication
+- How to map the logical roles used in an application to the enterprise groups that exist in an identity store using the management tools that ship with Oracle Fusion Middleware - How to choose application-specific policies that must migrate to the domain policy store - Over time, as the application's security needs evolve, how to use management tools like Oracle Fusion Middleware Control and WLST to make appropriate changes to the application's policies - In an environment that uses Oracle Single Sign-On with LDAP, how to configure these single sign-on environments to use the same user population for both authorization and authentication

-The following sections of the Oracle Fusion Middleware Security Guide provide details about implementing post-development authorization:
+The following sections of the Oracle Fusion Middleware Application Security Guide provide details about implementing post-development authorization:

-- Configuring Single Sign-On in the Oracle Fusion Middleware Security Guide. - Mapping of Logical Roles to WebLogic Roles in the Oracle Fusion Middleware Security Guide. - Migrating Application Policies Automatically in the Oracle Fusion Middleware Security Guide. - Managing the Domain Policy Store in the Oracle Fusion Middleware Security Guide.
+- Configuring Single Sign-On in the Oracle Fusion Middleware Application Security Guide. - Mapping of Logical Roles to WebLogic Roles in the Oracle Fusion Middleware Application Security Guide. - Migrating Application Policies with Fusion Middleware Control in the Oracle Fusion Middleware Application Security Guide. - Managing the Domain Policy Store in the Oracle Fusion Middleware Application Security Guide.